 Beit Alpha Cucumber

-Open pollinated and nearly spineless!
-This open pollinated variety is one of the most disease resistant on the market.
-A Middle Eastern type, Beit Alpha produces 12 inch fruit that is sweet, crunchy, bitter free and burpless.
-The fruit can be harvested at 5-6” for pickling and salads.
-Matures in 56 days from transplants.
+Open-pollinated and nearly spineless.
+This variety is one of the most disease-resistant on the market!
+A Middle Eastern type, Beit Alpha produces 6-8" fruit that is sweet, crunchy, bitter-free and burpless.
+The fruit can be harvested at 5-6" for pickling and salads.
+Maturity 55 days from transplant.
 Approx. 50 seeds/pkg.

 Sow indoors 3-4 weeks prior to last frost or direct seed after all risk of frost.
 For indoor planting use 2 inches square jiffy strip pots and plant 1-2 seeds per square; thin to ensure one plant per pot.
 Plant seeds 1⁄2-1 inch deep, transplant or space plants 6 inches apart in rows 4-6 feet apart.
 Plants are tender, so soil should be warm (18-24 degrees C) for germination to begin.
 If growing on a trellis, space plants 18 inches apart.

 Cucumbers require full sun and soil pH of 6.0-6.8.
 As they are heavy feeders, an application of compost or well-rotted manure worked into the planting area will help.
 Regular applications of a complete soluble fertilizer during the growing season is beneficial.
 Plants should not be allowed to wilt.
 Make sure they are well-watered before transplanting.
 Spread a mulch around plants before they start to vine, to cut down on weeds and conserve moisture.
 The mulch will also help to keep the fruit clean.